 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (“the Department”) is rescinding its administrative review of utility scale wind towers (“wind towers”) from the People's Republic of China (“PRC”) for the period February 13, 2013, through January 31, 2014 (“POR”), based on the withdrawal of request for review.
+The Department of Commerce (Commerce) is rescinding its administrative review of utility scale wind towers (wind towers) from the People's Republic of China (China) for the period of review (POR) February 1, 2018, through January 31, 2019, based on the withdrawal of the request for review.

 Start Further Info